hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 #### Parsing the File Header

-The typical procedure for using the CDF VOL connector to read a CDF-formatted file within a user application (once the connector is registered and added to the file-access property list) starts with the opening of the file (using `H5Dopen`).
+The typical procedure for using the CDFVL connector to read a CDF-formatted file within a user application (once the connector is registered and added to the file-access property list) starts with the opening of the file (using `H5Dopen`).
 When passed through the HDF5 VOL, the `H5Dopen` call is redirected to the `H5VL_cdf_file_open` function, which ultimately reads through the file header to populate a `H5VL_cdf_t` structure for the open file.
 Throughout the CDV VOL implementation, the following structures are used to organize the metadata that is read-in from the file header:

 - `H5VL_cdf_t`: Files
 - `cdf_var_t`: Variables